Eroica/javafx-fluent-theme/README.md

 The library contains an abstract `FluentApp` class that sets up the custom theme and any other effects (see below) for you.
 It only has a single abstract method (`onCreateStage(Stage)`) which is executed between JavaFX' `start(Stage)` and a built-in `primaryStage.show()`.
 This is important because overriding the windows' look can only happen after it's already visible, so use `onCreateStage` for the usual setup like setting up the root scene.

-An `initialTitle: String` is required for `FluentApp` to find the window and style it (if required).
-After that, you can change the title of your stage/window dynamically again.

 If you want to set up the theme manually without subclassing `FluentApp`, make sure to:

 * Override `modena.css` as early as possible with `setUserAgentStylesheet("fluent-light.css")`